- CBD & Insomnia – Can This Cannabinoid Help You Sleep?

 CBD & Insomnia – Can This Cannabinoid Help You Sleep?

 The sale of sleeping pills continues to grow.
-They are hardly effective since 60 million Americans experience some form of insomnia.
+But they are hardly sufficient since 60 million Americans experience some form of insomnia.
 Perhaps CBD oil for insomnia is a viable option for those who have tried pills to no avail?
-The level of research into CBD is rising, but the industry still suffers from a lack of evidence on the whole.
+The level of research into CBD is rising.
+But the industry still suffers from a lack of evidence on the whole.
 Maybe the legalization of industrial hemp will help give researchers more time, money, and leeway?

 There are studies relating to CBD’s effect on PTSD, chronic pain, and depression, amongst other things.
 What about CBD for insomnia?
 This article will see if there is a link between CBD and a remedy for insomnia.